erenonal/Database_SQLite/README.md

 # 6Database_SQLite
- WE created a database using SQLite.
+ We created a database using SQLite.
 ### Here we have csv files for an ecommerce system information.
 #### - Categories
 #### - Customers